yangzhou12/BenchX/README.md

 python -m preprocessing.siim_pneumothorax
 ```

-Note that no preprocessing is required for the SIIM dataset.
+No preprocessing is required for the NIH Chest X-ray dataset.

 ### 3. Zero-shot Evaluation & Fine-tuning